parkerpierpont/reactive-core/README.md

 # Reactive Core

+About 1kb gzipped, and includes the basics of what's needed to make reactive components (State, Effects, Cleanup, Rendering).

 This is a simple, small project I used for learning more about reactive primitives.
-It is about 1kb gzipped, and includes the basics of what's needed to make reactive components (State, Effects, Cleanup, Rendering).
 It uses closures for state (like Solid-JS) to automate each effect's dependency graph.

 NOTICE: this is not tested, and shouldn't be used in production.
 Try [S-JS](https://github.com/adamhaile/S) instead.